scallyw4g/bonsai/readme.md

 Bonsai is a 3D voxel-based engine built with the intention of writing both fast-paced arcade games and tile/turn-based RPGs

-Bonsai is has no dependencies that I didn't write completely from scratch.
+Bonsai, and nearly all it's dependencies, are written completely from scratch.
 The one external dependency is the C runtime library for startup, and a small handful of trig functions (sin, cos, atan2).
 I have a back-burner task to remove the CRT entirely, though it's unclear when/if I'll get around to it.